-In 1999, the Bendheim Center for Finance started offering an Undergraduate Certificate in Finance (UCF) to Princeton undergraduates.
-Now in its 19th year, the UCF continues to do extremely well.
-We currently have 95 enrolled students in the Class of 2019 and will enroll 65 juniors from the Class of 2020.
-This will bring our total number of undergraduate students in the program (juniors and seniors) to 160 for the coming academic year, despite our grade-based admission cap in place.
+In 1999, the Bendheim Center for Finance began offering an Undergraduate Certificate in Finance (UCF) to Princeton undergraduates.
+Now in its 20th year, the UCF continues to do extremely well.
+Currently, we have 89 enrolled from the class of 2020 and will enroll 60 juniors from the class of 2021.
+This will bring our total number of undergraduate students in the program (juniors and seniors) to 149 for the academic year, despite our grade-based admission cap n place.
 UCF students are drawn to the program from a wide variety of departments.

-CLASS OF 2018
+CLASS OF 2019

-Total number of certificates awarded to the class of 2018: 80 (to 25 women, or 31 percent)
+Total number of certificates awarded to the class on 2019: 77 (to 29 women, or 38 percent)